toddwint/snmp/README.md

 - Download the docker image and github files.
 - Configure the settings in `run/config.txt`.
 - Start a new container by running `run/create_container.sh`.
-The folder `upload` will be created as specified in the `create_container.sh` script.
+  - The folder `upload` will be created as specified in the `create_container.sh` script.
   - An example CSV file `snmp_users.csv` is created in the `upload` volume on the first run.
 - Fill in the file `upload/snmp_users.csv`.
-- Modify it as you need (additional columns can be added after the last column) and place it back in the same folder with the same name.
+  - Modify it as you need, and place it back in the same folder with the same name.
+  - Additional columns can be added after the last column
-- Trigger the container to update by restarting it with `./restart.sh`, `./stop.sh` and `./start.sh`.
-You can also run `./delete_container` followed by `./create_container` as the `upload` folder will not be removed automatically.
+- Trigger the container to update by restarting it with `./restart.sh` or `./stop.sh` and `./start.sh`.
+  - You can also run `./delete_container` followed by `./create_container` as the `upload` folder will not be removed automatically.
 - Open the file webadmin.html to view messages in a web browser.